aviaryan/awesome-no-login-web-apps/README.md

 * [JavaScript compressor](http://javascriptcompressor.com/) - JS compressor and obsfucator

+#### Communication

+* [Tlk.io](http://tlk.io/) - Create a room with any url you wish and chat in groups
+* [Discord](https://discordapp.com/) - Voice and text conference online.
+Username is asked at start to create a temp avatar.
+* [Gruveo](https://www.gruveo.com/) - Video conference online.
+Just like tlk.io, easy to remember custom urls.
+* [Videolink2](https://videolink2.me/start) - Video conference online.
+Link generated, share link to invite other participants.

+#### Graphics and Design

+* [UI Gradients](http://uigradients.com/) - Good collection of gradients to use

 #### Audio and Video

 * [bfxr](http://www.bfxr.net/) - Make sound effects for your games